sjx233/minecraft-datapack/README.md

 # minecraft-packs

-Creates Minecraft resource packs and data packs.
+Library for creating and editing Minecraft resource packs and data packs.